Jahinislit/Word_Of_The_Day_App/README.md

 ## Hosted using Expo EAS.
   📱 **Run in Web**:
- Open this URL to acees the app:
+ Open this URL to access the app:

  https://wordofthedayapp--jahin.expo.app/